Shihab-Sabbir/Skill-Test/README.md

 - View correct answer , with just a simple click.
 - Smooth routing system.
 - Errorpage assistance in any kind of fault.
+- Responsive UI for Desktop , Tablet and small devices like mobile.
 - User frindly UI.
 - Simple chart view of question and topic in statictics page.
 - A sort and simple but effective Q&A section on react feature.